pedroccorreia/neon-camera-store/README.md

 To build a container and deploy it to cloud run we will need to:

-1. Have your source code in the running directory
+1. Create your environment dependent constants
 2. Build the container
 3. Push the container to Artifact Registry
 4. Deploy the container to Cloud Run